muhammetsalihaslan/redux/README.md

 createStore :: A friendly abstraction over the standard Redux createStore function

 useSelector/useDispatch::useSelector and useDispatch are a set of hooks to use as alternatives to the existing connect() higher-order component.
 The equivalent of map state to props is useSelector.
 It takes in a function argument that returns the part of the state that you want.
 The equivalent of map dispatch to props is useDispatch.
 We can invoke useDispatch and store it to a variable, dispatch.
 Dispatch will work with the allActions imported from the actions folder.

+we have to export both our actions and reducers :: counterSlice actions: increment decrement reducers: counterSlice.reducer;

+in this tutorial so redux store.js is main thing we have to import our action part

+        *********STRUCTURE**********

+Redux part:: main component is store inside of app folder we have to import our redux in here and write our calling function inside of reducers other component:: counterSlice is our action of what we want with redux Counter.js:: ui part we use useselector and usedispatch for using redux useSelector for select our redux action usedispatch for use our redux action

+all of them have to in index.js part we create them with provide and store

+and app.js part we add counter in it